dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

-My research:
+Three themes define my research interests:

 1. Participatory research to develop community-based systems of care:

-•	Foster effective collaborative with scientists, clinicians, patients, public health authorities and other stakeholders
+•	This entails working to foster effective collaborative with scientists, clinicians, patients, public health authorities and other stakeholders
 •	Disseminate and implement evidence-based public health and clinical interventions to communities

 2. Capacity-building to reduce disparities in global cancer burden
 •	With partners in low and middle income countries (LMIC), address mutually beneficial research aims
 •	Apply principles of psycho-oncology, an emerging subdiscipline of research and clinical intervention in cancer, to prioritize research agendas
 •	Focus on primary prevention, survivorship, and quality of life

 3. Applying systems thinking and system dynamics modeling to address complex health care problems